This is a picture of the door of my classroom. This is what my students see whenever they look at the door or when they leave my class.

 You must be the change you wish to see in the world.

 Now, that’s one big part of our job, the other one is teaching English.
 I was wondering one day how could I take advantage of all the information I have on the walls of my classroom and an idea came to my mind that proved to be of great value.

 Once in a while, I ask my students to search for pictures or words/expressions/phrasal verbs on these walls.
 Of course, everything is a competition and I reward the one that finds it first with, well, paper money.
 You might have already read about my teaching “framework” in another post Have You Ever Danced a T-Rex Macarena?

-First, students move.
+Firstly, students move.
 They have to stand up and explore.
 Secondly, they have some fun as they giggle quite often.
 Thirdly and most importantly, they learn.
 They learn new words from the pictures ‘Find a piggy bank!’
 ‘Look for a clothes peg!’ – ‘Teacher, what is a clothes peg?’ and they literally have to read a lot of words when they search for an expression ‘Find the idiom HIT THE BOOKS!’
 ‘Look for a COUCH POTATO!’ – ‘Teacher, what is a couch potato?’

-For the groups that prepare a Cambridge exam, the functional language on the walls is highly important.
+For the groups that prepare for a Cambridge exam, all the functional language on the walls is highly important.
 After a few weeks of training they know where to look for the information when they need it and their speaking skills develop considerably.

 Good bye simple structures like I agree, I don’t agree with you.
 Welcome I feel the same way, That’s a good point, I’m afraid I have to disagree and so on.